ConnorSweeneyDev/KeepassClone/readme.md

 The build scripts consist of two parts, firstly the packfolder binary in the SciterJS SDK is called on the `ui` folder of this project to generate a `program/include/resources.cpp` file which is then included in any cpp files that need to access it - this file is not included in compilation.
-Then it runs the makefile which compiles the project as per usual.
+Next the makefile is run which compiles the project as per usual.
 Note that on windows everything is statically linked except the `sciter.dll` file, but on linux everything is dynamically linked, including the `libsciter.so` file.